 How does God accomplish this?
 By means of exhortations, threats, and admonitions.
-These very things are the means he employs to ensure his people remain faithful.
+These very things are the means He employs to ensure the faithfulness of his people.

-According to the above verse, the eternal nature of the covenant makes it impossible for God to stop blessing his people.
-A key way he blesses them is by putting his fear in them, to ensure their faithfulness to the covenant.
+According to above verse, the eternal nature of the covenant makes it impossible for God to stop blessing his people.
+A key way He blesses them is by putting his fear in them, to ensure that the covenant relationship remains intact.

-So, a paradox exists between the responsibility of the believer to obey versus the divine activity in preservation.
+So, a paradox exists between the responsibility of the believer to obey, versus the divine activity in preservation.
 God himself guarantees the faithfulness of his elect.

-Paul expresses this paradox in Philippians 2:12,13,
+Paul expresses this paradox in Phil.2:12-13:

-Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, (13) for it is God who works in you, both to will and to work for his good pleasure.
+Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; for it is God who works in you both to will and to do for his good pleasure.

-In the first part, Paul exhorts the church to work out their own salvation, as though this were up to them.29 We already know, however, that fallen man is incapable of promoting his own salvation by any effort of will or work.
+In the first part, Paul exhorts the church to work out their own salvation, as though this were up to them.29 But we already know that fallen man is totally unable to promote his own salvation by any effort of will or work.
 God produces in them the willingness and the ability to obey.